AnthonyDampier/Weekend-SQL-To-Do-List/INSTRUCTIONS.md

 ## Stretch Goals

-For each of your strech goals, you will be practicing git branching.
+For each of your stretch goals, you will be practicing git branching.
 Please refer to the branching notes for a reminder on commands.
 Each branch will be merged into main using `--no-ff`.
 This will allow us to see that you branched your feature when you turn in your code.

 - `feature-styling-bootstrap`

     - [ ]  Add Bootstrap to the front end and style it up!
       - Buttons -- make the creation buttons and completion buttons green and the delete red.
       -  Inputs -- make your text inputs styled in the bootstrap way
       -  Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section